 If you invest in the ADSs, your interest will be diluted to the extent of the difference between the initial public offering price per ADS and our net tangible book value per ADS after this offering.
-Dilution results from the fact that the initial public offering price per Class A ordinary share is substantially in excess of the book value per ordinary share attributable to the existing shareholders for our presently outstanding ordinary shares.
+Dilution results from the fact that the initial public offering price per ordinary share is substantially in excess of the book value per ordinary share attributable to the existing shareholders for our presently outstanding ordinary shares.

-Our net tangible book value as of September 30, 2018, was approximately US\$ million, or US\$ per ordinary share and US\$ per ADS.
+Our net tangible book value as of December 31, 2017, was approximately US\$ million, or US\$ per ordinary share and US\$ per ADS.
 Net tangible book value per ordinary share represents the amount of total tangible assets, minus the amount of total liabilities, divided by the total number of ordinary shares outstanding.
-Dilution is determined by subtracting pro forma net tangible book value per ordinary share from the assumed public offering price per Class A ordinary share.
+Dilution is determined by subtracting pro forma net tangible book value per ordinary share from the assumed public offering price per ordinary share.

-Without taking into account any other changes in such net tangible book value after September 30, 2018, other than to give effect to the issuance ADSs in this offering at an assumed initial public offering price of US\$ per ADS, the midpoint of the estimated public and sale of offering price range, and after deducting of underwriting discounts and commissions and estimated offering expenses payable by us and assuming the over-allotment option is not exercised, our pro forma as adjusted net tangible book value as of September 30, 2018 would have been US\$ per outstanding ordinary share, including Class A ordinary shares underlying our outstanding ADSs, or US\$ per ADS.
+Without taking into account any other changes in such net tangible book value after December 31, 2017, other than to give effect to the issuance and sale of ADSs in this offering at an assumed initial public offering price of US\$ per ADS, the midpoint of the estimated public offering price range, and after deducting of underwriting discounts and commissions and estimated offering expenses payable by us and assuming the over-allotment option is not exercised, our pro forma as adjusted net tangible book value as of December 31, 2017 would have been US\$ per outstanding ordinary share, including ordinary shares underlying our outstanding ADSs, or US\$ per ADS.
 This represents an immediate [increase] in net tangible book value of US\$ per ordinary share, or US\$ per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$ per ordinary share, or US\$ per ADS, to investors purchasing ADSs in this offering.
 The following table illustrates such dilution:

-Per Ordinary Share Per ADS Assumed initial public offering price per Class A ordinary share US\$ US\$ Net tangible book value as of September 30, 2018 US\$ US\$ Pro forma net tangible book value per ordinary share US\$ US\$ Pro forma net tangible book value per ordinary share after giving effect to this offering US\$ US\$ Increase in net tangible book value attributable to the automatic conversion of all of our outstanding preferred shares and this offering US\$ US\$ Amount of dilution in net tangible book value to new investors in the offering US\$ US\$
+Per Ordinary Share Per ADS Assumed initial public offering price per ordinary share US\$ US\$ Net tangible book value as of December 31, 2017 US\$ US\$ Pro forma net tangible book value per ordinary share US\$ US\$ Pro forma net tangible book value per ordinary share after giving effect to this offering US\$ US\$ Increase in net tangible book value attributable to the automatic conversion of all of our outstanding preferred shares and this offering US\$ US\$ Amount of dilution in net tangible book value to new investors in the offering US\$ US\$